antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 ## Generate RSA keys

-One key is needed for _Jenkins_ configuration repository, another one for your application repository.
+One key is for _Jenkins_ configuration repository, another one for your application repository.
-Move to keys folder:
+Go to `keys` folder:

 ```bash
 $ cd keys